Snazzyham/wwdc-2016/README.md

-# WWDC - 2016 - Sublime
+# WWDC - 2016

-This is a syntax theme for Sublime.
+This is a syntax theme for Sublime, and now Vim.
+I plan to be adding support for Atom in the coming days.

 It is based off the WWDC 2016 marketing and stuff colour scheme.